 Success factor 2: possibility to effectively execute your function

 How do you balance your responsibilities and the power you have to execute whatever is needed?

-You know that in order to function effectively, the data management function is to be independent and is to be positioned at staff management structure level.
-But moreover, it is also to be separated from any other staff departments like Finance, IT etc. Should it not be the case, then the conflict of interests between departmental and organizational goals becomes an obstacle for efficiency.
+You know that in order to function effectively, the data management function is to be independent and is to be positioned at the staff management structure level.
+But moreover, it is also to be separated from any other staff departments like Finance, IT, etc. Should it not be the case, then the conflict of interests between departmental and organizational goals becomes an obstacle to efficiency.